 - Determine if the student has a car and if it is currently parked in the parking structure.

 - Have security investigate if the ID has been used since the student was reported missing.

 - Contact student’s emergency/missing student emergency contact to see if they have been in contact with the student

-- The Vice President for Enrollment and Student Services may initiate additional action as deemed appropriate under the circumstances and in the best interest of the missing student.
+- Chief Academic Officer may initiate additional action as deemed appropriate under the circumstances and in the best interest of the missing student.

 - Notify the emergency contact of the missing student within 24 hours of the initial report that the student is missing.

 - If the student is under the age of 18 or has failed to provide specific emergency/missing student emergency contact information, notify the student’s guardian or parent as listed in the college’s records within 24 hours of the determination that the student is missing.